 Keith Stavely and Kathleen Fitzgerald’s three books on New England and American food history have been widely acclaimed.
-Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), is gaining recognition as a key work of culinary and regional history.
+Their latest, United Tastes: The Making of the First American Cookbook (University of Massachusetts Press, 2017), has been recognized as a key work of culinary and regional history.

 “one of the best researched . . . works written about any American culinary topic”

 --Editor-in-Chief, Oxford Encyclopedia of Food and Drink in America

 “one of the best books about Connecticut history in a generation”

 --Walter W. Woodward, Connecticut State Historian

 "detailed and fascinating"

 "an original contribution to the literature on postrevolutionary culture and society"

 "Stavely and Fitzgerald have found so many connections, have thought to ask so many of the right questions, have managed to see so much and have packed so much scholarship into this book with so light a touch"

 "readers will find themselves eagerly positing which cookbooks they want to give the United Tastes treatment to"